FarHard112/MillionaireGame/README.md

 # Millionaire Game

-Millionaire Game is a fun, interactive console-based quiz game inspired by the popular television show "Who Wants to Be a Millionaire?".
+Millionaire Game is a fun, interactive web-based quiz game inspired by the popular television show "Who Wants to Be a Millionaire?".
 This game challenges players with a series of multiple-choice questions, where they can use lifelines to help them reach the final question and become a virtual millionaire.

 ## Features